Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 Copy code

-The namespace labels, automatically prefixed with io.cilium.k8s.namespace.labels, are attached to the endpoint.
-It is possible to use these labels in the Network Policy EndpointSelector.
+The NGINX pod is known as a Cilium Endpoint.
+The namespace labels, automatically prefixed with io.cilium.k8s.namespace.labels, are linked to the endpoint.
+You can use these labels in the Network Policy endpointSelector.

 Create a Cilium Cluster-wide Network Policy